nkhur/nkhur/README.md

 ### Hi!

 I’m [Navya](https://navyakhurana.vercel.app), a Computer Science student at the University of Maryland.
-I'm passionate about building tools that leverage machine learning and software to create meaningful, real-world impact.
+I'm interested in building ML and software tools with a meaningful, real-world impact.
-I enjoy exploring the intersection of technology and design on the side, with a focus on experiences that make tech feel alive.
+I also enjoy exploring design in tech, with a focus on experiences like [this](https://strangepixels.co/) that make tech feel alive.

 Outside of work, I’m a curator of niche playlists and a dedicated F1 fan.